 bristol old vic

-I am currently the Campaigns Manager for Bristol Old Vic, responsible, alongside my counterpart Matt, for development and implementation of marketing campaigns for this world-famous theatre - the English-speaking world's oldest in continuous use.
+I am currently the Campaigns Manager for Bristol Old Vic, responsible for development and implementation of marketing campaigns for this world-famous theatre - the English-speaking world's oldest in continuous use.

-I currently oversee the marketing of Bristol Old Vic's Heritage work and its Engagement work, as well as market The Weston Studio end-to-end, from budget and pricing strategy through campaign planning and execution to evaluation and data management.
-I also sell shows and events!
-Lots of them - over 50 this year alone!
+Prior to March I oversaw digital marketing for the organisation, the marketing of Bristol Old Vic's Heritage work and its Engagement work, as well as the marketing of our visiting theatre work and The Weston Studio end-to-end, from budget and pricing strategy through campaign planning and execution to evaluation and data management.
+In short, as well as BOV itself, I sell shows and events!
+Lots of them - over 170 since 2018!

-We're constantly evolving our approach to marketing at Bristol Old Vic, with new initiatives, strategies and products set to launch throughout 2018 and 2019.
-I've included below a (tiny) selection of examples of some of the marketing that we do, but for a fuller flavour including show campaigns, etc, check out the BOV website.
+I'm constantly evolving my approach to marketing at Bristol Old Vic, with new initiatives, strategies and products set to launch throughout 2020 and 2021.
+I've included below a (tiny) selection of examples of some of the marketing that I do, but for a fuller flavour including show campaigns, etc, check out the BOV website, Twitter and Instagram, and our YouTube channel.
 I haven't included any visual examples of strategic documents or pricing models because spreadsheets aren't terribly exciting to look at - but I'm more than happy to chat about those things if you're interested.

 new brand, new website